parkermac/LO/README.md

 ```
 and this fixed the problem without breaking anything that I noticed.
 Hopefully this is a temporary inconsistency.

+NOTE: 2023.02.24 Kate suggests that using pip3 in place of pip (including in the .yml file) may be more up-to-date (always uses python 3 version).
+I have not tested this yet.

 #### _Creating your own environment!
 Highly recommended_

 One way to do this would be to: